How To Do An Elevated Lunge

-Elevated Lunge is a great version of a lunge that focuses on strengthening your glutes, quads, hamstrings and calves.
-Elevated Lunge lets you stay in a stationary position to help really focus your attention on shaping your booty and sculpting your thighs.
-Elevated Lunges can be done with body weight alone or with added weight.
+An elevated lunge is a great version of a lunge that focuses on strengthening your glutes, quads, hamstrings and calves.
+Elevated lunges let you stay in a stationary position to help really focus your attention on shaping your booty and sculpting your thighs.
+Elevated lunges can be done with body weight alone or with added weight.
 And bonus – they are low impact!
-If you are looking for killer thighs and an awesome rear end, you should learn how to do Elevated Lunge.
+If you are looking for killer thighs and an awesome rear end, you should learn how to do an elevated lunge.

 Lunges are amazing.
 If go to a gym, work with a trainer, or watch any number of fitness videos, you won’t escape doing lunges!
 However, lunges that add more forward motion can be challenging for those that have knee injuries or other knee problems You see, when you step forward into a traditional lunge you end up putting pressure on your knees.
 It’s just part of the move.
-For many people this isn’t an issue.
-But for those that it bothers, you don’t need to give up lunges altogether.
-Elevated Lunge is done in a stationary position so your foot is not hitting the floor with body weight behind it putting pressure on your knees.
+For many people this isn’t an issue, but for those that it bothers, you don’t need to give up lunges altogether.
+Elevated lunges are done in a stationary position so your foot is not hitting the floor with body weight behind it putting pressure on your knees.
 Lifting and lowering in a stationary position keeps the focus on the squeezing of your glutes and thighs.